ibrettyoudid/swissarmyknife/README.md

 ## Prolog

-A very basic Prolog interpreter, can be parallelised
+A very basic Prolog interpreter, can be parallelised I think

 ## Prolog1

 A more complex Prolog interpreter that can be parallelised to a greater extent but nowhere near working

+## Prolog3

+A very basic Prolog interpreter using the logict package

 ## Table/TableB